 International Control Room Week is October 24 - 30, and it is the perfect time of year to thank all operators who work in mission-critical operations around the world.
 Thank you to all operators for your hard work and dedication.
 Your tireless work behind the scenes does not go unnoticed.
-Here at Evans, we appreciate the fact that there are many hard-working operators who make a true difference in public safety!
+Here at Evans, we appreciate the fact that many hard-working operators make a true difference in public safety!

 International Control Room Week: Oct 24 - 30

 Happy International Control Room Week to all operators across the industry.
 October 24 - 30 is your week, join us on social media as we celebrate operators who work hard, 24/7 in control rooms across the globe.
 We know you do hard work, every day, keeping the lights lit and the water running, ensuring we get timely responses from emergency services, and keeping the internet live.
 We thank you for the work you do!